ZupIT/beagle-docs/content/en/web/commons/view-client.md

 ---

-# Introduction
+## What is it?

-Similar to the HttpClient, but more specific.
-While the HttpClient is responsible for managing every request (views, json data, images, etc), the ViewClient is only responsible for fetching views, i.e. server driven pages.
+The `View Client` is very similar to the HttpClient.
+While the HttpClient is responsible for managing every request (views, json data, images, etc), the ``ViewClient`` is only responsible for fetching views, i.e. Server Driven Pages.

-The ViewClient creates the BeagleRequest that is sent to the HttpClient.
-The default implementation does two things:
+The ``ViewClient`` creates a ``BeagleRequest`` that is sent to the HttpClient.
+The default implementation handles 2 things:

-1. creates the BeagleRequest according to what has been requested by its caller (normally, the navigator);
+1. It creates a ``BeagleRequest`` according to what has been requested by its caller (generally the navigator);
-2. when the response arrives from the HttpClient, it checks for navigation actions where `preFetch` is `true` and, asynchronously, pre-fetches their results.
+2. When the response arrives from the HttpClient, it checks for navigation actions where `preFetch` is `true` and, *asynchronously*, pre-fetches their results.

-It does nothing other than this, and this might be enough for most applications.
-But some applications may need extra behavior when fetching views, and this is the place where it should be implemented.
+It does nothing more than this, and this might be enough for most applications.
+But, some applications may need extra behavior when fetching views, and this is the place where it should be implemented.

+## How to use it?

-# Creating a new ViewClient
+### Creating a new ViewClient

 A good example is caching.
-Let's say we want to locally store a view so when Beagle calls `viewClient.fetch` again, it returns the cached result instead of calling the hHttpClient.
-To do this, we can implement a new ViewClient that has storage and implements `fetch` as follows:
+Let's say we want to locally store a view so when Beagle calls `viewClient.fetch` again, it returns the cached result instead of calling the HttpClient.
+To do this, we can implement a new ``ViewClient`` that has a storage and implements `fetch` as follows:

 ```typescript
 import { ViewClient } from '@zup-it/beagle-web'